MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 ## Why can't I make a video call?

-If you're using version 7.0 or later and you can’t make a video call, it could be because:
+If you're using Dynamics 365 Guides version 7.0 or later and you can’t make a video call, it could be because:

 -	Your admin has [disabled the option directly from the Guides web portal](admin-mda-settings-environment-enable-calls.md).